derekfountain/rp2040-minimal/README.md

 magnification it should work, but it doesn't.
 I must have added and removed the RP2040 half a dozen times, but I never got one working.
-I can probe 3V3 at the IC's power input, but there's nothing on the crystal driver output, nothing on the SWD, and the USB doesn't work.
+I can probe 3V3 at the IC's power input, but there's nothing on the crystal driver output, nothing on the SWD, nothing on the 1V1 output, and the USB doesn't work.

 ## Failure

 Maybe there's a better technique, or maybe I'm cooking the IC.
 I've no way to tell.
 I hate giving up, but this was becoming pointless.
 If my experience helps anyone else, well, there's that I suppose.

+## Update

+My friend, AM, has a bit of experience with soldering QFN-56 packages in an oven.
+He tried to solder one of these, plus another one he did with hot air.
+Both those failed as well.
+So I did 2, AM did 2, and none of them worked.

 [Derek Fountain](https://www.derekfountain.org/), February 2024